-- If a conference room is used by multiple people, six feet of space is required in all directions or face coverings must be worn. - In-person meetings are limited to State size restrictions on gatherings in place at the time of the meeting. - Wear of a face covering is encouraged throughout the meeting. - If meetings are to occur in person, they will be conducted in a quick manner. - Lingering and socializing before and after meetings will be discouraged.
+- If a conference room is used by multiple people, six feet of space is required in all directions or face coverings must be worn. - In-person meetings are limited to State size restrictions on gatherings in place at the time of the meeting. - Wearing a face covering is encouraged throughout the meeting. - If meetings occur in person, they will be conducted in a quick manner. - Lingering and socializing before and after meetings will be discouraged.